SuperOfficeDocs/docs-next/Source/SuperOffice.DocsNext/ClientApp/README.md

 1. Preview the build: `npm run preview`

 Uses script build/local-build-script.mjs to build the site using 2 splits controlled with `process.env.API_ONLY`.
-After building 2 splits seperately, output gets merged and pagefind indexing gets run on the final output.
+After building 2 splits seperately, output gets merged.

 ### Deployment build

-The GitHub deployment runs both builds and stitch the files together before re-running pagefind (search index).
+The GitHub deployment runs both builds and stitch the files together.
 This is orchestrated in .github/workflows/deploy.yml

 ### Optionally check memory usage while building